 These key messages are visible throughout the school and our weekly assembly themes are build around them.

 On Friday we hold a Celebrate Success Assembly.
 Two children from each class are nominated for a Golden Book Award for demonstrating on of the themed vision values of that week.
 Certificates are given out according to the value demonstrated, alongside House Points.
+Winners have hot chocolate with the headteacher.
+We also celebrate children's writing, class attendance and 100% individual attendance weekly awards.

 Record of Positive Achievement